Ramsay family: Creation and development

 In February 2009, it was announced that a new generation of the Ramsay family would be introduced to the show.
 At the time, the Ramsays had not appeared in Neighbours for almost a decade.
 Executive producer Susan Bower said the introduction of the new Ramsay family members was based on the American drama series Party of Five.
 Paul Robinson's (Stefan Dennis) daughter Elle Robinson (Pippa Black) discovered that Max had a secret daughter with Paul's mother Anne.
 The affair was kept a secret due to the feud between their families, and Anne moved away with her daughter Jill Ramsay (Peri Cummings).
 As a result, Elle tracked down Jill and met her three children; Kate Ramsay (Ashleigh Brewer), Harry Ramsay (Will Moore) and Sophie Ramsay (Kaiya Jones).
 When Jill was killed in a hit and run accident, Kate, Harry and Sophie move to Ramsay Street and eventually become close with their uncle Paul.
 They lived at No. 24, like the original Ramsays, until it was sold off and Kate and Sophie moved in with Paul.
 Since then, all three have departed the soap.
 Charlene and Scott's son, Daniel Robinson (Tim Phillipps) was introduced on 29 April 2014.
 Two years later, his sister, Madison Robinson (Sarah Ellen), was introduced, and he was written out with his wife, Imogen Willis (Ariel Kaplan).
 In 2019, producers introduced Gemma Ramsay's (Beth Buchanan) daughter Roxy Willis (Zima Anderson), which leads to a short return for Gemma.

+On 1 October 2024, it was announced that the Ramsay family would return with the introduction of Shane's son Max Ramsay (Ben Jackson).
+The show's official Instagram account posted "After 10 years, a Ramsay is back on Ramsay Street!
+We're thrilled to announce that Ben Jackson will soon be joining the cast as Max Ramsay.
+But what's brought a member of the show's original family back to Erinsborough?
+All will be revealed..."
+O'Brien was also confirmed to be returning for a guest stint.